playcanvas/sprites/README.md

 Progress Bars
 =============

-Check out this pack for an example on how to make progress bars using sprites and different anchors:
+Check out this scene for an example on how to make progress bars using sprites and different anchors:

 https://playcanvas.com/editor/scene/443447